lazariv/hpc-compendium/doc.zih.tu-dresden.de/CONTRIBUTE.md

 configuration file: `.markdownlint.json`

-Before commiting, invoke the script `util/lint-changes.sh` which calls the markdownlint tool for all (git-)changed markdown files
+Before committing, invoke the script `util/lint-changes.sh` which calls the markdownlint tool for all (git-)changed markdown files

 ```shell